Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 ## Use Cases

 The APIs can be used in different scenarios.
 We will describe the most common ones to give you an idea about the possibilities.
-Please see the <a href="../recipes/?path=recipes/LandingPage.md">Recipes Section</a> to learn more.
+Please see the <a href="../recipes/?path=recipes/LandingPage.md">Common Use Cases Section</a> to learn more.

 ## Testing